googleapis/python-pubsublite/docs/subscriber/index.rst

 Flow control settings are applied per partition.
 They control when to pause the message stream to a partition so the server temporarily stops sending out more messages (known as outstanding messages) from this partition.

 You can configure flow control settings by setting the maximum number and size of outstanding messages.
-The message stream is paused when either condition is met first.
+The message stream is paused when either condition is met.

 .. code-block:: python